cateru/Memristor_Crossbar_Training_Class/docs/source/Appendix.md

 # Appendix

 This appendix provides an overview of the physical principles that motivated the creation of this project and its relevance within the neuromorphic computing framework.
-It also includes a detailed description of the algorithm’s steps along with any modifications made to implement it in Python.
+It also includes a detailed description of the algorithm’s steps along with any modifications made to implement it in Python considering the non-idealities of the physical device.
 Finally, example output graphs are presented to help users verify the correctness of their results.

 ## Neuromorphic Computing

-<u>*Neuromorphic computing*</u> is an approach to designing *hardware* and *software* that **mimics the structure and function of the human brain's neural networks** to improve energy efficiency and performance in tasks like pattern recognition and learning. <br>
+<u>*Neuromorphic computing*</u> is an approach to designing *hardware* and *software* that **mimics the structure and functioning of the human brain's neural networks** to improve energy efficiency and performance in tasks like pattern recognition and learning. <br>
 The key components of neuromorphic systems are <u>*synaptic-like*</u> devices, which emulate the behavior of biological synapses.
 These devices enable systems to replicate brain-like learning and adaptability by adjusting their "*synaptic weights*" based on experience, similar to how biological synapses **strengthen** or **weaken** connections through a process called *synaptic plasticity*.

 ## Metal-Oxide Memristors Crossbars